 quarterly schedule (January, April, July, October.
 These publications,

 in pdf format, are available to anyone.
-In November 2009, we announced
+With the 11th issue, July 2011,

 Vector Pages: for those curious on how the Moon Society stands on Mars,